 Works that combine detailed techniques, rare elements, grand size, and superb condition command the highest prices and rarely find their way to the open market.
-Some manufacturers acid-etched their company marks on the pieces they created.
+Some manufacturers acid-etched their company marks on the cut glass pieces they created.
 To find a work that features all of these qualities is truly extraordinary.

 When beginning your own collection, it is important to keep in mind a few points.
 First and foremost, do your homework.
 Talk to other collectors or reputable dealers to gain more knowledge on the subject.
 Resources at your local library and the internet are also valuable.
 Clearly defined, American Brilliant Period cut glass is fine quality, hand-cut crystal produced from 1876 to roughly 1920.
 It is considered “crystal” because it comprised up to a 50% lead content (versus 24% for modern crystal), which accounted for its brilliance.

 As mentioned before, toward the end of the cut glass era, many companies competing for business utilized low-cost methods in creating their cut glass pieces, which decreased the need for skilled artisans and decreased the quality of work.
 Acid polishing was one technique used in which a piece was actually dipped in an acid bath in order to polish it clean after cutting, versus having a tradesman polish the piece by hand.
 Also, many manufacturers began to create items with “molds,” making imitations of true cut glass items that required little if any cutting at all.
 It is important to acquaint yourself with these methods and be able to identify them to ensure you are acquiring the best quality for your money.

 A little determination and understanding can save you a lot of time and money in the end, allowing you to create a superb collection that you can be proud of and enjoy for years to come.
 See more antique glass pieces from the American Brilliant Period here.